Mid-Atlantic Regional Spaceport

 The Mid-Atlantic Regional Spaceport (MARS) is a commercial space launch facility located at the southern tip of NASA's Wallops Flight Facility on Wallops Island in Virginia, just east of the Delmarva Peninsula and south of Chincoteague, Virginia, United States.
 It is owned and operated by the Virginia Spaceport Authority.
+MARS is located right next to the NASA Wallops Flight Facility (WFF), which had run the launch complex until 2003.
+WFF still provides support services to MARS launches under a contract with the Commonwealth of Virginia.

 Background

-The Virginia General Assembly created the political subdivision Virginia Commercial Space Flight Authority (VCSFA), also known as Virginia Space, in 1995 to promote the development of the commercial space flight industry, economic development, aerospace research, and Science, Technology, Engineering, and Math (STEM) education throughout the Commonwealth.
+The Virginia General Assembly created the political subdivision Virginia Commercial Space Flight Authority (VCSFA), also known as Virginia Space, in 1995 to promote the development of the commercial space flight industry, economic development, aerospace research, and science, technology, engineering, and math (STEM) education throughout the Commonwealth.
 This initiative was done from the recommendations of the Batten College at Old Dominion University, with Dr. Billie Reed, a longtime professor at the University, installed as its Executive Director.

 In 1997, Virginia Space entered into a Reimbursable Space Act Agreement with NASA, which provided for permitted use of land on NASA Wallops Island for the MARS launch pads.
 Virginia Space also applied for and was granted an FAA license to launch to orbit.
 This led to the establishment of the Virginia Space Flight Center, located on the southern portion of NASA Wallops Island.
 At the time, the Center served as a collective partnership that included the National Aeronautic and Space Administration (NASA), Old Dominion University, and Virginia Space.

-In July 2003, Governors Robert Ehrlich of Maryland and Mark Warner of Virginia signed an agreement that directed the Secretary of Commerce and Trade of Virginia and the Secretary of Business and Economic Development of Maryland to form a working group to develop a concept and implementation plan for joint governance, operation, and administration of the commercial spaceport at Wallops Island.
+The facility received its current name when Governor Robert Ehrlich of Maryland and Governor Mark Warner of Virginia signed an joint agreement that directed the Virginia secretary of commerce and Maryland's secretary of business and economic development to create a committee which would develop a concept and implementation plan for joint administration of the center.
 As such, the Virginia Space Flight Center was renamed as the Mid-Atlantic Regional Spaceport (MARS), reflecting the location of the facilities as opposed to the singular state.